Can landlords REEEEEEALLY find tenants “effectively” on the free tenant-marketing services & websites available? Operative word being “effectively”

 Gumtree is the most popular classified website in the UK, attracting tens of millions of unique visitors every month, many of which are on the prowl for a rentable home.

-I’ve had huge success with Gumtree in the past, so I know it works!
+I’ve had huge success with Gumtree in the past – and so have many other landlords – so I know it works!
 While it’s completely free to list on Gumtree for private landlords, they do offer a bunch of chargeable upgrades to make your ad stand out more.
 I’ve never personally made the upgrades and I did just fine.

-My only word of warning is to watch out for the murky waters that are infested with sharks!
+My only word of warning the murky waters are infested with sharks!
 Gumtree is notorious for generating leads from scammers and tenants on benefits (I’m not saying the latter is necessarily a bad thing, so please don’t bust my chops)- and while it’s ALWAYS imperative to conduct thorough tenant referencing– it’s especially important when processing Gumtree applicants!
 You’ve been warned.

 Notes / Includes|